keptn/keptn.github.io/content/docs/concepts/_index.md

 ---
 title: Concepts
-description: Learn about the use-cases and architecture of Keptn
+description: Learn about the use-cases and architecture of Keptn.
 weight: 2
 icon: concepts
 ---